aaronburt/guide-aaronburt/docs/Tailscale/VPS-Reverse-Proxy.md

 If you have connected to each other then that great!

 :::tip
-If you see that the ping was succeessful but it mentions a (via Derp); thats ok, That means its being relayed while Tailscale tries to work out a direct connection, the information is still encrypted.
+If you see that the ping was successful but it mentions a (via Derp); that's ok, That means its being relayed while Tailscale tries to work out a direct connection, the information is still encrypted.
 Clients normally should find a direct route to each other within a few hours at most, if its still failing after that then you might need to consult a support forum.
 :::

 ## Setup Nginx Proxy Manager